ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 ## Future work items

-- Provide automation tool to automate the process.
+- Develop an automation tool to streamline the process and minimize user overhead, automating tasks to the possible extent.